paypal/payflow-gateway/README.md

 # Payflow Gateway SDKs
 ![Home Image](homepage.jpg)

 __Welcome to the Payflow .NET and Java SDKs__.</br>The SDKs are now opened-sourced with the newest code; version 5, located in the corresponding directories.
-Please review the README and CHANGELOG in each directory more information.
+Please review the README and CHANGELOG in each directory for more information.

 > **Important Note:** The source code is based on v5 of the SDKs and there have been changes that prevent it from being backwards compatible with the existing v4 SDKs.
 Please review the **CHANGELOG** in the corresponding directory for more details.

 ## SDK Binaries

-The files in the SDK Binaries folder are the last builds of the v4 branch and are updated to the latest set of NVPs.
-All further changes will on the v5 branch.
+The files in the SDK Binaries folder are the last builds of the v4 branch, but do not include all the newest NVPs.
+All new NVPs and all further changes will on the v5 branch.

 ## Documentation